1. What is Report and Support?

 10. How long is data stored on the system?

-We will only retain personal data for as long as necessary to fulfil purposes we collected it for.
+We will only retain personal data for as long as necessary to fulfil the purposes we collected it for.
 We will keep records of reports one year from case closure on the Report and Support system as outlined in the privacy notice.
-All personal data will be kept according to the records retention schedule
+All personal data will be kept according to the Records Management Policy.

 11. Who are the administrators on the system?